blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 #### Reusability

 An issue with the current system is that for each block developed, the developer needs to describe its requirements autonomously.
 They decide what data it needs, and importantly, decide _how to describe that data_.
 The toolkit they're provided with right now is to embed semantic meaning into the key of the JSON blob.
-But as shown in the [Main Motivation](#main-motivation), this falls short quickly in the real world as language is imperfect, and words chosen as keys can have synonyms, they can prove ambiguous, etc.
+But as shown in the [Motivation section](#motivation), this falls short quickly in the real world as language is imperfect, and words chosen as keys can have synonyms, they can prove ambiguous, etc.

 This is rectified through the following: